segebee/pipedrive-persons/README.md

 ## Set Up

-- Install module depencies by running _npm install_
+- Install module depencies in the project directory by running _npm install_
 - Edit src/helpers/constants.js and replace TOKEN with a valid Pipedrive API token
 - To start the project, run _npm start_
 - Visit [http://localhost:3000](http://localhost:3000) to use the application in the browser.